 4. Offer Multiple Ways to Give

 Offering multiple ways to give increases your chances of receiving a higher number of donations.
 By doing this, you ‘cover your grounds’ – making it simpler for more people to give.
+With changing times, your donors are now more comfortable with online giving methods such as digital wallets, text-to-give, bank transfer, direct debit, credit cards, and more.
+When you let them give the way they want, more diverse types of donors will be attracted to your university donation page.

 In addition to that, offering multiple ways to give creates multiple revenue streams – which always contributes to the financial health of an organization.